Volkswagen EA888 Engine: Reliability and Performance

 EA888 Engine Driveability

-One of the best things about tuning the EA888 is that it remains highly drivable even with big power increases.
+One of the best things about tuning the EA888 is that it remains highly drivable even with big power increases.- Stage 1 and Stage 2 tunes feel OEM+ with minimal impact on reliability.

 - Stage 3 builds become more aggressive but remain street-friendly if tuned correctly.